Anna Singh

 Ana Singh is an Indian fashion designer, mainly working for the Indian movie industry Bollywood.
 She has designed costumes for more than 900 films and has been working since 1989.
 In 2002 she was the first fashion designer to introduce actress Katrina Kaif in her show as a model.
 In 2010, she designed the clothes for the actors who participated in the opening ceremony of the Commonwealth Games in India.

+Singh is a two-time winner of the National Film Award for Best Costume Design.